Clemapfel/jluna/docs/installation.md

 ## Installing jluna

-This section will guide users on how to install `jluna`, either globally or in a folder-contained manner.
+This section will guide users on how to install jluna, either globally or in a folder-contained manner.

 ### Cloning from Git

-We first need to download `jluna`, to do this we navigate into any public folder (henceforth assumed to be `Desktop`) and execute:
+We first need to download jluna, to do this we navigate into any public folder (henceforth assumed to be `Desktop`) and execute:

 ```bash
 git clone https://github.com/clemapfel/jluna.git